 The university was awarded a silver Athena Swan award in 2021 demonstrating our progress and impact in embedding gender equality across the institution.
 In 2019, we achieved a Race Equality Charter Bronze award, and are committed to improving representation, progression and success of minority ethnic staff and students.
 We are a proud Stonewall Diversity Champion, a programme which supports and promotes fair practice in relation to the employment of lesbian, gay, bisexual and transgender staff, reaffirming our commitment to equality for LGBT+ staff and students.
 We are a Disability Confident employer, which is a government scheme designed to support disability equality in staff recruitment and retention practices.

-Additionally, the university has signed the non-disclosure agreement pledge from Can’t Buy My Silence, which is a campaign aimed at ending the misuse of non-disclosure agreements for those who experience sexual violence, harassment or abuse as outlined in our declaration.
+Additionally, the university has signed the non-disclosure agreement pledge from Can’t Buy My Silence, which is a campaign aimed at ending the misuse of non-disclosure agreements for those who experience sexual violence, harassment, or abuse.